Remember when iTunes first came out, and nobody could figure out how to get their music from their computer to their iPod?

 If you’re designing a program that is intended to handle music files, you better make sure that customers can easily figure out how to transfer the music files to their portable device.

-Regardless of what you are testing, you may find that working with an expert design agency will give you the edge in identifying these inefficiencies and usability problems.
+Regardless of what you are testing, you may find that working with an expert UX design agency will give you the edge in identifying these inefficiencies and usability problems.